JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 We'll start with a network that still has the 4x4 picture as input, but now has an output for each possible position of our 2x2 white dot matrix.

-We have 9 possible positions, so we want 9 outputs that tell us how white they are, just like the outputs we already have.
+We have 9 possible positions, so we want 9 outputs that tell us how white they are, just like the output we already have.

 The 9 neuron neural network looks like this:

 4 x 4 x 3 RGB inputs -- 48 connections --> to every one of the 9 outputs = 48 x 9 = 432 connections = 432 weights

-....and we need to input these weights correctly.
+....and we need to input these weights in our script. :cold_sweat:

-Now each output tells us how much of it is white and when you add the outputs together, the total comes to 1 (or should be 1 :smiley:).
+When we mange to do that each output tells us how much of it is white and when you add the outputs together, the total comes to 1 (or should be 1 :smiley:).

 That is possible, but the idea is that it becomes even more complicated when you want to analyze larger pictures.